PhyBi/Collective-Cell-Dynamics/README.md

 Also try the `-heap-arrays` compiler flag (`FF`) for ifort in the Makefile.

 # License
-No use of this software shall be made without permission from the PI, [Dr. Dipjyoti Das](mailto:dipjyoti.das@iiserkol.ac.in).
+No use of this software shall be made without written permission from the PI, [Dr. Dipjyoti Das](mailto:dipjyoti.das@iiserkol.ac.in).

 # Disclaimer
 Use this software at your own risk.
 We the devs or this organization/lab/institute or the PI are/is not responsible for any damage caused by the use of this software.